 Plants Plants Plants

-Sphagnum Sphagnum is a genus of between 1510 and 3500 species of mosses , commonly called peat moss due to its prevalence in wet habitats where it contributes to the formation of peat bogs and mires.
-Sphagnum accumulations can store water, since both living and dead plants can hold large quantities of water inside their cells; plants may hold from 16-26 times as much water as their dry weight depending on the species. [ 1 ] The empty cells help retain water in drier conditions.
-Hence, as sphagnum moss grows, it can slowly spread into drier conditions, forming larger peatlands, both raised bogs and blanket bogs. [ 2 ] These peat accumulations then provide habitat for a wide array of peatland plants, including sedges and ericaceous shrubs, as well as orchids and carnivorous plants. [ 3 ] Sphagnum and the peat formed from it do not decay readily because of the phenolic compounds embedded in the moss's cell walls.
+Sphagnum Sphagnum is a genus of approximately 120 species of mosses.
+Sphagnum accumulations can store water, since both living and dead plants can hold large quantities of water inside their cells; plants may hold from 16-26 times as much water as their dry weight depending on the species.
+The empty cells help retain water in drier conditions.
+Hence, as sphagnum moss grows, it can slowly spread into drier conditions, forming larger peatlands, both raised bogs and blanket bogs.
+These peat accumulations then provide habitat for a wide array of peatland plants, including sedges and ericaceous shrubs, as well as orchids and carnivorous plants.
+Sphagnum and the peat formed from it do not decay readily because of the phenolic compounds embedded in the moss's cell walls.
 In addition, bogs, like all wetlands, develop anaerobic soil conditions, which produces slower anaerobic decay rather than aerobic microbial action.

 David Winston David Winston RH (AHG) (born 1956) is an American herbalist and ethnobotanist.
 He has been in practice and teaching since 1977 and has written several books on the subject.
-He works in the Cherokee, Chinese and the Western eclectic herbal traditions. [ 1 ] Winston is a founding/professional member of the American Herbalists Guild, and is a founding advisory board member of United Plant Savers.
-He serves as visiting faculty at the Maryland University of Integrative Health (formally Tai Sophia Institute.
+He works in the Cherokee, Chinese and the Western eclectic herbal traditions.
+Winston is a founding/professional member of the American Herbalists Guild, and is a founding advisory board member of United Plant Savers.
+He serves as visiting faculty at the Maryland University of Integrative Health (formally Tai Sophia Institute).

 The still room is a distillery room found in most great houses, castles or large establishments throughout Europe dating back at least to medieval times.
 The lady of the house was in charge of the room, where medicines were prepared, cosmetics and many home cleaning products created, and home-brewed beer or wine was often made.
-Herbs from the kitchen garden and surrounding countryside were processed into what today we call essential oils, and infused or distilled, or brewed (etc.) as required to make rose water, lavender water, peppermint based ointments, soaps, furniture polishes and a wide variety of medicines. [ 1 ] It was a working room: part science lab, part infirmary and part kitchen.
+Herbs from the kitchen garden and surrounding countryside were processed into what today we call essential oils, and infused or distilled, or brewed (etc.) as required to make rose water, lavender water, peppermint based ointments, soaps, furniture polishes and a wide variety of medicines.
+It was a working room: part science lab, part infirmary and part kitchen.
 In later years, as doctors & apothecaries became more widely spread and the products of the still room became commercially available, the still room became increasingly an adjunct of the kitchen.
 Still room

-Ethnobotany (from " ethnology " — study of culture [ 1 ] and " botany " — study of plants) is the scientific study of the relationships that exist between people and plants.
+Ethnobotany (from ethnology, study of culture, and botany, study of plants) is the scientific study of the relationships that exist between peoples and plants.
 Ethnobotanists aim to document, describe and explain complex relationships between cultures and (uses of) plants, focusing primarily on how plants are used, managed and perceived across human societies.
 This includes use for food, clothing, currency, ritual, medicine, dye, construction, cosmetics and a lot more.
 Richard Evans Schultes, called the "father of ethnobotany", explained the discipline in this way: Ethnobotany simply means [...] investigating plants used by primitive societies in various parts of the world.
 Intellectual property rights and benefit-sharing arrangements are important issues in ethnobotany.
 History of ethnobotany

 I always start certain seeds early.
 It helps me to produce more plants and crops in my cooler zone 5 climate. photo credit: ricoeurian If you don’t have room for a greenhouse or just want to start a few plants you can make a mini-hothouse by using a plastic tub.
 The Gardener's Rake » Build a simple Mini-hothouse